The Cheeky Monkey Media Blog

 A Little Bit More About Docker

-Docker has been in the technology spotlight for the last couple years.
+Docker has been in the technology spotlight for the last couple of years.
 Everyone is talking about it.
 For example, on February 11, 2016, Business Cloud News wrote:

 Adoption of Docker’s containerisation technology has entered a period of explosive growth with its usage numbers nearly doubling in the last three months, according to its latest figures.